 If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

 Contrary to what you might think, advanced search strategies aren't just for advanced users.
 They're for everyone, whether you have a lot of experience with Google or just a little.
 The only tool you need is Google's Advanced Search page.
-You can access it from the results page by clicking the gear icon in the upper-right corner.
+You can access it from the results page by clicking Settings.

 If you've never seen the Advanced Search page, you may be surprised by some of the things you can do.
 For example, you can narrow your results by language or reading level.
 You can also limit your search results to pages that have a certain domain, such as .gov or .edu.